“In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house:”

 “Mary?”
 Martha asked.
 She put a hand on her sister’s arm.

 Mary jumped.
 “I need to get out of here.”
-She rushed through the Court of Women forcing herself past dozens of bodies.
-Mary nearly tripped down the large steps, but caught herself on a group of women.
+She rushed through the Court of Women, forcing herself past dozens of bodies.
+Mary nearly tripped down the broad steps, but caught herself on a group of women.
 “Forgive me,” she said.
 Mary reached the bottom step and entered into the stream of travelers.
 The open air helped her restricted breathing.
 She pulled on the cloth around her neck and slowed her pace.
 Finding shelter near a building, she took a deep breath.
 A waft of spikenard danced on the hot, dry air.
 Memories threatened to take over, but she fought them back.
 She breathed in the spikenard until it was the only thing she could smell.
 Her whole body shook.